High-Probability Convergence Guarantees of Decentralized SGD: Introduction

-\paragraph{Notation.} We use $\N$, $\R$ and $\R^d$ to denote positive integers, real numbers and $d$-dimensional vectors.
+\textbf{Notation.} We use $\N$, $\R$ and $\R^d$ to denote positive integers, real numbers and $d$-dimensional vectors.
 For $m \in \N$, we use $[m] = \{1,\ldots,m\}$ to denote positive integers up to and including $m$.
-The notation $\langle \cdot,\cdot\rangle$ stands for the Euclidean inner product, while $\|\cdot\|$ is used for both the induced vector and matrix $\ell_2$ norms.
+The notation $\langle \cdot,\cdot\rangle$ stands for the Euclidean inner product, while $\|\cdot\|$ is used for both vector and matrix induced norms.
 We use subscripts to denote users and superscripts to denote the iteration counter, e.g., $\xit$ refers to the model of user $i$ in iteration $t$.
-We use the ``big O'' notation $\bigO(\cdot)$ to only hide global constants, unless stated otherwise.
+The ``big O'' notation $\bigO(\cdot)$ hides only global constants, unless stated otherwise.